-In the absence of the President at the election of the Chair and Vice-Chair, the secretary shall oversee that part of the meeting.
+In the absence of the President at the election of the Chair and Vice-Chair, the Hon Secretary shall oversee that part of the meeting.

 The business of the Society, other than that dealt with at General Meetings, shall be transacted by the Council which shall consist of the Officers and up to 13 Ordinary Members elected by the membership at the Annual General Meeting or by some other means as determined by council with their election being confirmed by the AGM.
 The transactions of the Council shall be minuted.

-The Council shall have power to borrow and invest money in the names of selected Officers provided that such transactions shall be in accordance with the regulations for small charities.
-Members of Council are Charity Trustees within the meaning of the UK Charities Act 1993 or subsequent acts
+The Council shall have powers to borrow and invest money in the names of selected Officers provided that such transactions shall be in accordance with the regulations for small charities.
+Members of Council are Charity Trustees within the meaning of the UK Charities Act 1993 or subsequent acts.

 The Ordinary Members of Council shall be elected or re-elected for a period of two years with half the number plus vacancies being elected every year.
 Members listed as standing for election to Council shall have been nominated by another Member on the basis of personal knowledge and shall have signified their willingness to serve if elected.

 Members of Council who do not participate in at least three Council Meetings during their two-year period of office shall not be eligible for re-election.

 The Council may co-opt Members of the Society to the Council whenever considered necessary, providing that such Members are willing to serve.